wagagaha/CONR/README.md

 ```

 # Thanks
-The domain/IP catalog has been collected from the internet and the following open-source project, with slight modifications made by me.
+The domain/IP catalog has been collected from the internet and open source project.